Understanding multi-fidelity training of machine-learned force-fields: Introduction

 \section{Introduction}

-Machine-learned force fields (MLFFs)\cite{Behler-07-04,Bartok-10-04,Schutt-18-03,Gasteiger-22-04a,Gasteiger-22-04b,Batzner-22-05,Batatia-22,Musaelian-22-04} are transforming atomistic simulations by predicting quantum-chemical properties at a fraction of the computational cost of conventional \textit{ab initio} methods, such as density functional theory (DFT)\cite{Hohenberg-64-11,Kohn-65-11} or coupled cluster (CC)\cite{Purvis-82-02}.
-Their applications span diverse fields, including materials discovery and drug design.\cite{Deringer-20-10a,Zhou-23-10,Yang-24-05}
+Machine-learned force fields (MLFFs)\cite{Unke2021Machine,Behler2021Four,Friederich2021Machinelearned,Deringer2019MLIPs} are transforming atomistic simulations by predicting quantum-chemical properties at a fraction of the computational cost of conventional \textit{ab initio} methods, such as density functional theory (DFT)\cite{Hohenberg-64-11,Kohn-65-11} or coupled cluster (CC)\cite{Purvis-82-02}.
+Their applications span diverse fields, including materials discovery and drug design.\cite{Deringer-20-10a,Zhou-23-10,Yang-24-05,Chen-24-03} The community is increasingly working towards \textit{universal} force fields: single models capable of accurate predictions across broad regions of chemical space.\cite{Shoghi-23-10,Batatia2025Foundation,Yang-24-05,Rhodes2025Orbv3,Wood2026UMA} Building such models requires large volumes of diverse and accurate training data, the generation of which poses two distinct challenges.

+First, the most accurate quantum-chemical methods, notably coupled-cluster theory at the CCSD(T) level\cite{Purvis-82-02}, scale steeply with system size, making it prohibitively expensive to generate all training data at high fidelity.
+Second, no single quantum-chemical method is universally the most applicable across all of chemical space: CCSD(T) is widely regarded as the gold standard for molecular systems,\cite{Smith-20-05} while periodic DFT and multi-reference methods may be more suitable for the description of inorganic crystals or strongly correlated systems, respectively.
+Together, these challenges motivate \textit{multi-fidelity} training strategies that leverage data from multiple quantum-chemical methods (or labelling methods), each of which strikes a different balance between accuracy and computational cost.
+There is growing evidence, both in broader machine learning\cite{Zhuang-21-01} and in the MLFF community,\cite{Smith-19-07,Gardner-24-03,Cui-24-11} that training on abundant, low-fidelity data yields representations that transfer usefully to a high-fidelity target task---a phenomenon termed \textit{positive transfer}.